studentsoli/fid/README.md

-# fid
+# Fundamentals of Interactive Design
-Fundamentals of Interactive Design
+This is my repository